koenrane/KR-new-site/content/import/the-catastrophic-convergence-conjecture.md

 [^8]: [Some large reward function classes are probably not alignable](https://www.alignmentforum.org/posts/AeHtdxHheMjHredaq/what-you-see-isn-t-always-what-you-want); for example, consider all Markovian linear functionals over a webcam's pixel values.

-[^9]: I disagree with my usage of "aligned _almost never_" on a technical basis: assuming a finite state and action space and considering the maxentropy reward function distribution, there must be a positive measure set of reward functions for which the/a human-aligned policy is optimal.
+[^9]: I disagree with my usage of "aligned _almost never_" on a technical basis: Assuming a finite state and action space and considering the maxentropy reward function distribution, there must be a positive measure set of reward functions for which the/a human-aligned policy is optimal.